OpenSourceBrain/Documentation/source/OSBv2/Guided_tour.md

 :width: 600px
 Register on OSBv2
 ```

-Once registered, users can sign in by clicking the link on the top right of the homepage, or by [clicking here](https://accounts.v2.opensourcebrain.org/auth/realms/osb2/login-actions/authenticate?client_id=web-client).

 More details on OSBv2 user accounts (file storage, quotas, etc.) can be found {ref}`here <osbv2:useraccounts>`.